Keyboard shortcuts

 2. DateTime<Utc> crate: chrono

-The workspace already pins chrono = "0.4" at the root Cargo.toml. talkbank-model::merge uses the workspace version verbatim via chrono = { workspace = true }.
+The workspace already pins chrono = "0.4" at the root Cargo.toml.
+The merge code (in talkbank-transform) uses the workspace version verbatim via chrono = { workspace = true }.
 No new datetime dep.

 The “succession-aware” rule from the workspace-root CLAUDE.md contributor guide (outside the book) and the analogous feedback_no_terraform_only_opentofu discipline from operator memory says: do not fragment the ecosystem by introducing a second tool when a workspace tool already does the job. jiff is a fine library but adopting it for one new module would mean two datetime crates in tree.